-If you love working on your yard and spending time outdoors, you might consider starting your own landscaping business.
-Boosted by the recent real estate boom, landscaping and lawncare have seen steady growth in recent years.
+If you love working on your yard and spending time outdoors, you might consider a landscaping business.
+Boosted by the recent real estate boom, landscaping and lawn care have seen steady growth in recent years.
 That expansion is expected to continue, so now’s an excellent time to get in on the action and ride this wave to success.

-You could offer a wealth of services, from designing yards and gardens to tree planting, trimming, mowing and more, and you could focus on residential customers or businesses, or go for broke and aim for both!
+You could offer a wealth of services, from designing yards and gardens to tree planting and trimming, or you could focus on businesses, rather than homeowners.
 First, you’ll need to brush up on your landscape design and maintenance skills.
 Fortunately, the US government in 2019 partnered with the leading landscapers’ association to launch a national landscapers’ apprenticeship program to train more skilled workers.

 You’ll also need to invest in quality equipment, as well as a reliable truck.
 After that, to attract clients you’ll want to build a simple, appealing website and launch some strong marketing to get the word out.
 From there, you should start seeing the business roll in as you enjoy the scent of freshly cut grass.

 Who doesn’t love comfortable, appealing furniture?
-These days, when most of us are spending more and more time at home, it’s no surprise that the furniture industry is seeing strong, steady growth.
+These days, when most of us are spending more time at home, it’s no surprise that the furniture industry is seeing strong growth.
 A furniture business is a great way to earn a living because you get to work with your hands and be creative and build products that help people live in a more comfortable home.